Pesticide refuge area

 A refuge area is a countermeasure against pesticide resistance in agriculture.
-In this technique two adjacent pieces of land are demarcated, and one is applied with a pesticide and one is not - the refuge.
-Given that resistance develops concurrent with application, a more complex way of dealing with the problem is needed than simply using or not using a particular pesticide.
-A refuge encourages the overall population to maintain a lower prevalence of resistance by segmenting them into two populations: The population receiving the pesticide and the pesticide-free population.
-Over time the population that suffers pesticide application will evolve resistance - and more widespread resistance.
+In this technique two adjacent pieces of land are demarcated, and one is applied with a pesticide and one is not – the refuge.
+Given that resistance develops concurrent with application, a more complex way of dealing with the problem is needed rather than simply using or not using a particular pesticide.
+A refuge encourages the overall population to maintain a lower prevalence of resistance by segmenting them into two populations: the population receiving the pesticide and the pesticide-free population.
+Over time the population that suffers pesticide application will evolve resistance – and more widespread resistance.
 Meanwhile, the other will continue to be pesticide-naive.
-However the trick here is that a larger proportion of the main population will die off - allowing the pesticide-naive genetics to more successfully reproduce within the overall area, and thus to dominate the overall population.
+However, a larger proportion of the main population will die off – allowing the pesticide-naive genetics to more successfully reproduce within the overall area, and thus to dominate the overall population.

 Refugia are commonly used today especially to maintain effectiveness in Bt-modified transgenic crops.

+If pests evolve resistance, Bt-modified transgenic crops will essentially loose their efficacy.
+The refuge strategy is based on three assumptions: the frequency of the initial alleles are low, the resistance is inherited recessively, and a large amount of mating happening between adults that are resistant from the transgenic crops and adults susceptible from the refuge crops.

+Importance of pesticide refuge areas

+Pesticide resistance can negatively affect land and food, which includes the increasing use of pesticides, food web disruption, increased human health risks, and profit loss for corporations and farmers.

+There is a theory that predicts that refuge areas will slow resistance evolution by reducing the advantage that resistant pests have which includes fitness.
+When susceptible individuals copulate with resistant individuals it reduces the heritability of resistance.